DanielFloeter/category-archives-block/readme.txt

 = How is the Cateogry Archives Block different than the built-in Archive widget? =

-The Category Archives Block lets you show posts for one specific category.
+The Category Archives Block lets you show posts for one or more specific categories.
 The built-in Archive widget shows posts for all categories.

 == Screenshots ==